bolt/docs/source/internals/bolt-internals.md

 ### $app['paths']

-The 'paths' array contains references to paths, folders and links in your current website.
+The 'paths' array contains references to paths, folders and links for the current website.

 ```
 echo "<pre>\n" . dump($app['paths'], true) . "</pre>\n";